 NOTICE: Here’s how I solved my authenticity problem.
 This was my solution.
 It may or may not work for you.

-Fed up with what I was creating, I started to reread my articles one by one.
-For some reason I began reading them out loud.
+Fed up with what I was creating, I reread my articles one by one.
+For some reason, I began reading them out loud.

 I immediately knew what was wrong.